A Guide To Selecting The Best Hawaiian Island For Families

 - Halawa Beach Park is unspoiled beauty.
 The drive through Halawa valley is equally about the journey, where windy roads mix with breathtaking vistas of the Molokai Mountains.
 A popular swimming spot, there are two beaches located in the bay.
 There are picnic pavilions and restrooms, but no portable drinking water.

-Things to do in Molokai for Kids
+Things to do in Molokai for Families

 - Learn how to crack open macadamia nuts: Purdy’s Natural Macadamia Nut Farm is a free activity for kids to teach them all about macadamia nuts.